rbowen/mod_rewrite_book/chapters/appendix.md

 * 0.30 - Christmas 2017.
 Yet another conversion, this time, to ASCIIdoc.
 Borrowed tools and templates from <https://github.com/akosma/eBook-Template> to get started.
 Website has been moved to <http://mod-rewrite.org>.
 We'll start publising it there again once we have a shippable version.

-* 0.31 - Will the format changing never end?
+* 0.31 - Christmas 2018.
+Will the format changing never end?
 Converted to MarkDown and GitBook. https://toolchain.gitbook.com/ But I'm starting to remember that I rejected GitBook because it doesn't seem like there's a way to generate an index easily.

+* 0.32 - The brief experiement with going back to Markdown abandoned, since Gitbook supports asciidoc.
+I'm going to focus on writing, and figure out indexing at some later date.